InTEGr8or/moral-rights/content/applying-rights/_index.md

+ # Applying Rights

+ Rights must be distinguished from arbitrary claims on declared needs.
+They cannot exist without a self-consistent statement on how they are to be established and applied.

- the primary principle of rights is that they are self-adopting.
+ The primary principle of rights is that they are self-adopting.

  The principle of property implies that rights are applied where it is _proper_ for them to be applied. within the pepper context and onto the proper range.